No ratings yet

 • Use flavored cream cheese for an even bolder flavor.

-For more sausage-tastic recipes, check out my Rotel Phyllo Cups and Cream Cheese Rotel Dip, too!
+For more snack-tastic recipes, check out my Rotel Phyllo Cups and this Ranch Crack Dip, too!

 ingredients for cheddar bay sausage balls in a clear glass bowl.